Kartiksharma200/kartiksharma200/README.md

 ###

-<h3 align="left">👩‍💻  Quality Analyst passionate about delivering smooth and efficient software experiences.
-Specializes in automation and manual testing, with a keen eye for identifying and solving complex issues.
-Continuously learns and adapts to deliver high-quality solutions.
-Explores new tools and technologies to stay current with industry trends.
-Repositories showcase diverse work and expertise.</h3>
+<h3 align="left">👩‍💻  Enthusiastic QA Engineer | SDET with a strong foundation in manual and automated testing, proficient in Selenium, Page Object Model (POM), and Appium.
+Quick learner with a passion for problem-solving and quality assurance, eager to explore emerging technologies like Java and Generative AI for efficient bug detection and test automation.
+Dedicated team player committed to delivering high-quality software solutions..</h3>

 ###